extrawurst/gitui/README.md

 - Fast and intuitive **keyboard only** control
 - Context based help (**no need to memorize** tons of hot-keys)
 - Inspect, commit, and amend changes (incl. hooks: _commit-msg_/_post-commit_)
-- Stage, unstage, revert and reset files and hunks
+- Stage, unstage, revert and reset files, hunks and lines
 - Stashing (save, apply, drop, and inspect)
 - Push/Fetch to/from remote
 - Branch List (create, rename, delete)